Mt. Albion Cemetery in April of 2000 - photo by Denise Frederick

 In 1976, Mt.
 Albion Cemetery was placed on the National register of Historic places thanks to Donna Strickland Rodden (also buried at Mt.
 Albion), who was the mayor of Albion for 13 years.

 It took over two years to compile this information.
 Every stone was recorded, all the cemetery records were copied and Orleans county census records were researched in order to create as complete a record of this cemetery as possible.
-Thanks to Jason Zicari for providing the history of the Caretakers and Superintendents.
+This Mt Albion Cemetery databbase went om line March 28 1997.
+It was formatted to HTM by Doug Murphy and organized by Sharon Kerridge.